Community Structure

 I. Vowed monks (all genders) - Core members who are fully committed to the community for life and who take vows, including a vow of celibacy, to fully and faithfully serve God through this monastic community’s purpose to promote peace and justice in the world.
 This is the deepest level of commitment to the monastic tradition.
 Those who are interested will talk with Br.
 Stefan about these deeper levels of commitment.
 This is intended to be a relationship of lifelong mutual support.

 III.
 Interns - Those who are pursuing spiritual growth for a period of time, up to a year.
-They currently include International Exchange programs, Workaway, and WOOF programs as well as individually made arrangements.
+They currently include International Exchange programs, Workaway, and WWOOF programs, as well as individually made arrangements.
 Interns are expected to heartily join in the shape and rhythm of our days, including our practices of prayer and community living as generated by our monastic core, and to commit to our community vision and purpose for as long as they are in residence.
-They are included as equal members of the community while here, participating in the house meetings which help cement (bond) our community together.
+They are included as equal members of the community while here, participating in the house meetings which help bond our community together.

 IV.
-Visitors - A visitor may be any person seeking to come to prayer, or to just hang out here, or come on retreat.
+Visitors - A visitor may be any person seeking to come to prayer, spend time in fellowship, or come on retreat.
 They will understand and respect that we are deeply spiritually oriented and that our daily rhythm is important to us.
-Visitors are invited and welcome to join us at prayer, work and/or meals whether visiting for an hour, a day or making a month-long retreat.
-For a longer stay, they will talk with the Abbot, Br.
-Stefan, in person to arrange their visit.
+Visitors are invited to join us at prayer, work, and/or meals, whether visiting for an hour, a day or making a month-long retreat.
+Participation in Sung Prayer is encouraged, but not strictly required, for guests and visitors; we do ask that Silence is observed by visitors during the designated Silence hours.
+If the only time a visitor can attend is during our Silent time, the Community may voluntarily suspend Silence so that the visitor may ask questions and have dialogue with us.
+For a longer stay, please talk with the Abbot, Br.
+Stefan, in person to arrange a visit.

-Good to know - We do not require any particular religious or spiritual alignment, or any defined belief in God at all by those who wish to come here.
-A desire to share in happy, joyful living and/or to be on retreat to discover your own experience of Something Greater in life is all that is requested for visitors.
-We are Christian and we conduct our prayer times in a Christian monastic tradition, however we do so in a refreshingly unique way.
+Good to know - We do not require any particular religious or spiritual alignment, or any defined belief in God at all, by those who wish to come here.
+A desire to share in happy, joyful living, and/or to discover your own experience of Something Greater in life, is all that is requested for visitors.
+We are a Christ-centered monastery and we conduct our prayer times in a Christian monastic tradition; however, we do so in a refreshingly unique way.
 We attempt to bring the Jesus of the Gospels alive and relevant to the way many people live today.

 Visiting may be for a day, weekend, week, or up to one month.
 Personal discussion during visits will determine the possibility of a longer visit.
 Each person’s situation is determined individually.

 Monastic living creates a peaceful life.
 An established rhythm for the day frees both the spirit and time itself.
-The structured segments of the day are like a slow deep drum beat.
-We know what will be happening on each beat.
-So we work when we work, and then set aside all thoughts of the work when it is time for the next beat.
-The mind is not plagued with conflicting desires of what to do or how much to do, it is peacefully measured out.
-And there is space between beats that are fully free for the individual to use as they desire for personal interests.
+The structured segments of the day are like a slow, deep drum beat.
+We know what will be happening on each beat, so we work when we work, and then set aside all thoughts of work when it is time for the next beat.
+The mind is not plagued with conflicting desires of what to do or how much to do; it is peacefully measured out.
+There is space between beats that is fully free for the individual to use as they desire for personal interests.

 8:00 am - Morning Prayer